clickmimo/clickmimo.github.io/_posts/thm/2022-1-6-vulnversity.md

 title: "Vulnversity"
 ---

 Here is another enjoyable room.
-As always lets scan the target machine with nmap.
+As always let's scan the target machine with nmap.

 ```
 nmap -sC -sV <machine-ip>